-If you’re finding it difficult to keep up on payments, you might be receiving phone calls and letters from your creditors chasing you for debts.
-Being chased for debts can be stressful, but remember, there is action that you can take to reduce or stop it for a period.
+If you’re finding it difficult to keep up on payments, you might end up receiving phone calls and letters from your creditors who are chasing you for debts.
+Being chased for debts can be stressful but, remember, there is action that you can take to reduce this animosity.

 The majority of creditors will agree to stop contacting you for a short period of time if you need time to get in touch with a debt advisor or work out how you’re going to deal with paying your debts.
 This is called ‘breathing space’.

 60-day moratorium for people struggling with debt, giving them the right to protection from creditors

 Those receiving mental health crisis treatment will receive the same protections until their treatment is complete, to acknowledge the impact problem debt has on wellbeing.